 Learn how to save money on travel with these tips for cutting costs— and use the savings to take more trips!
 But first…

-Privately, readers have been asking for lots of practical advice.
+Readers have been asking for lots of practical advice.
 In response, I’ve posted articles about travel safety tools and packing essentials for overseas travel.
 Last week I wrote about how to protect yourself from pickpockets.
-Today I focus on another popular question— how to save money on travel.
+Today I focus on another popular question— how to save money abroad.

 Notice that I’m traveling in October.
 Fall and spring are the “shoulder season” for many popular travel destinations.
 Shoulder season is the bridge between the peak and off seasons— still widely open for tourists but without the peak crowds and prices.
 It’s my favorite time for exploring and saving money.
 I found my half-price October airfare in June thanks to the cheap ticket experts at Going.
 (You can read more about finding low fares in my earlier blog post.)

 Another great way to see more for less is with a free stopover program.
 Several international airlines allow you to spend a few nights in their home countries before boarding your connecting flight to a second country served by that airline.
 Icelandair, TAP Air Portugal, and Turkish Airlines all have attractive stopover programs.
-Two countries for the price of one airfare!
+Two countries for the price of one airfare— that’s a great way to save money abroad!

 Credit cards that award frequent flier points are another way to earn free travel over time.
 See my article about the best airline credit card for US travelers.
 Just be sure to pay off the card balance each month to avoid paying interest on those otherwise free miles.